A Survey on Deep Learning Event Extraction: Approaches and Applications

 \section{Quantitative Results}

-This section mainly summarizes existing event extraction work and compares performance on the ACE 2005 dataset, as shown in Table \ref{tab:BasicInformation}.
+This section mainly summarizes existing event extraction work and compares performance on the ACE 2005 dataset, as shown in Table \ref{ace} and \ref{ace05}.
 The evaluation metrics include precision, recall, and F1.

 In recent years, event extraction methods are primarily based on deep learning models.
-As shown in Table \ref{tab:evaluation}, in terms of the value of F1, the deep learning-based method is superior to the machine learning-based method and pattern matching method in both event detection and argument extraction.
-GATE (En2ZH) \cite{DBLP:conf/aaai/AhmadPC21} is under single-source transfer from English to Chinese, which performs well on argument role classification task.
+As shown in Table \ref{ace}, in terms of the value of F1, the deep learning-based method is superior to the machine learning-based method and pattern matching method in both event detection and argument extraction.
+GATE (En2ZH)\footnote{En2ZH means that the model trained on English and evaluated on Chinese.} \cite{DBLP:conf/aaai/AhmadPC21} is under single-source transfer from English to Chinese, which performs well on argument role classification task.
 Li et al. \cite{DBLP:conf/naacl/LiJH21} propose a document-level neural event argument extraction model.
 It is applied for ACE 2005 for zero-shot event extraction seen all event types.
 We can get the validity of the event extraction method based on deep learning models.
 It may indicate that the deep learning-based method can better learn the dependencies among arguments in the event extraction task.
-In the deep learning-based model, the BERT-based approach performs the best.
+In the deep learning-based model, the BERT-based approach performs the best, both in Table \ref{ace} and \ref{ace05}.
 It shows that BERT can better learn the context information of the sentence and learn word representation according to the current text.
 It better learns the semantic association of words in the current context and helps to learn the association between arguments.